scaffold-eth/se-2-docs/docs/intro.md

 # 🏗 Welcome to Scaffold-ETH 2

-[Scaffold-eth](https://github.com/scaffold-eth/scaffold-eth-2) is everything you need to get started building decentralized applications on Ethereum! 🚀
+[Scaffold-Eth](https://github.com/scaffold-eth/scaffold-eth-2) is everything you need to get started building decentralized applications on Ethereum! 🚀

-⚙️ Built using NextJS, RainbowKit, Hardhat, Foundry, Wagmi, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Hardhat, Foundry, Wagmi, and TypeScript.

 ## About Scaffold-ETH 2

-Scaffold-eth is an open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+Scaffold-Eth is an open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
 - 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.